gavinshark/stayHungryStayFoolish/README.md

-# This is a version for coding study with some tiny projects
+# This is a version for coding study with tiny projects
 1. Algorithm
 - MachineLearning
 	- TainChi